 - You can use the shrimp in a chowder recipe.
 It may alter the flavor slightly, but the dish should still be tasty.

 - The shrimp can be used and turned into a paste for preparing ground pork.

 - Freezer burnt shrimp can be marinated with soy sauce, garlic, oil, and red pepper; this would be ideal as a filling for Chinese dumplings or potstickers.

-- You can also include freezer burnt shrimp as an ingredient of Oriental fried rice.
+- You can also include freezer-burnt shrimp as an ingredient in Oriental fried rice.

 - If you feel brave enough, you might make sausage using the shrimp.

 - It can also be added to fish cakes, jambalaya, or mix it into a stir fry.

 - Of course, you can always feed your freezer-burnt shrimp to your pet.
 They will take it down double-quick.